Paligo/xee/README.md

 - [`xee-testrunner`](xee-testrunner) - a testrunner that can run the
   QT3 conformance suite of XPath tests (in `vendor/xpath-tests`).
-It has also been generalized towards supporting running XSLT conformance tests, but that implementation is not complete yet.
+It has also been generalized to run the XSLT conformance tests (in `vendor/xslt-tests`), though coverage is still partial and many tests are filtered.

 - [`xee-xpath-lexer`](xee-xpath-lexer) - A lexer for XPath
   expressions.